borisbernhard/artillerystudioforlinux/README.md

 there it is: https://studio.ota.artillery3d.com/studio/download/windows/latest

 ## install emulator
-with a package manager of your choice install "images/bottles" ( https://useimages/bottles.com/ ).
-you can also use plain "wine", but images/bottles sits on top of it and i way more userfriendly.
+with a package manager of your choice install "bottles" ( https://useimages/bottles.com/ ). you can also use plain "wine", but images/bottles sits on top of it and i way more userfriendly.
 ```
 sudo dnf install images/bottles